Understanding the legal requirements of the CDM Regulations 2015 Course Outline:

 Who is this course intended for

 This course is intended for any person who is involved in construction projects that attract legal duties and responsibilities under CDM 2015.
 Duty holders will attract their responsibilities through their functional involvement or appointment.
 This will include clients who require the work to be carried out, designers who provide drawings, specifications and calculations, and contractors who carry out or who manage construction work.
-CDM 2015 also requires the appointment of a Principle Contractor and a Principle Designer on projects involving more than one contractor.
+CDM 2015 also requires the appointment of a Principal Contractor and a Principal Designer on projects involving more than one contractor.
 This course will provide delegates with the necessary foundation knowledge and general understanding of the Regulations to discharge their relevant responsibilities on most projects.
-For larger or more complex projects additional courses are available for organisations who will regularly undertake the role of either appointed Principle Designer or Principle Contractor.
+For larger or more complex projects additional courses are available for organisations who will regularly undertake the role of either appointed Principal Designer or Principal Contractor.

 Key Learning Outcomes On completion of the course delegates should: